-- Lowering the MEPS level for double-ducted portable air conditioners and introduce MEPS at the same level for single-ducted models.
+- Lowering the MEPS level for double-ducted portable air conditioners and introducing MEPS at the same level for single-ducted models.

 - Resolving minor technical issues with air conditioner regulations.
-These include the removal of a separate H2 MEPS, simplification of multi-split registrations, application of MEPS to outdoor units sold as a stand-alone product, inclusion of noise rating requirements, update to the Seasonal Energy Efficiency Ratio degradation co-efficient.
+These include the removal of a separate H21 MEPS, simplification of multi-split2 registrations, application of MEPS to outdoor units sold as a stand-alone product, inclusion of noise rating requirements, update to the Seasonal Energy Efficiency Ratio degradation co-efficient.

 - In addition, products not required to display an Energy Rating label must provide test data to calculate the total cooling seasonal performance factor and demand response capability.
 Where applicable, data must be provided for heating seasonal performance factor and sound power.
 All registrations must continue to declare whether a product is demand response capable as per AS4755.

-Larger air conditioning units rated at a capacity 65 kilowatts (kW) or more are not currently covered by minimum energy performance standards (MEPS) in New Zealand.
+Larger air conditioning units rated at a capacity 65kW or more are not currently covered by MEPS in New Zealand.
 They are used mainly in commercial and industrial premises.

 The E3 proposal, agreed to by COAG in December 2018 and New Zealand Cabinet in May 2019, introduces MEPS for air-conditioners/heat pumps with a capacity over 65kW in New Zealand.
 This will commence no earlier than 1 April 2021.

 The Australian Exposure Draft Determination has been released for consultation.
 Whilst this document is an Australian legal instrument, EECA intends to implement these measures into the New Zealand Energy Efficiency (Energy Using Products) Regulations 2002.
-It is our intention to harmonise New Zealand’s requirements and timing with those proposed for Australia.
+We intend to harmonise New Zealand’s requirements and timing with those proposed for Australia.